diogoff/trackml-100/README.md

 * For each training particle that is considered, there will be a candidate track comprising the test hits that are closest to that particle.
 This candidate track is characterized by a certain average distance.

-* The best candidate tracks are the ones that have the smallest average distances.
+* The best candidate tracks are the ones with the smallest average distances.

 In the original dataset for the competition, every particle hit is associated with a certain _weight_.
 When computing the average distances above, use a weighted average that takes these weights into account.